jovanaradinovic/IntoAI-Search/README.md

 # IntoAI-Search
-First project for Introduction to AI
+Artificial Intelligence project designed by UC Berkeley to develop game agents for Pacman using search algorithms and reinforcement learning